ariznode/rl-swarm/README.md

 Run in swarm directory

-If you are inside screen detach your screen first by pressing `ctrl a + d` then
+If you are inside screen detach your screen first by pressing `ctrl a + d`

 ```bash
 pkill screen